PavankumarElango/flipkart-webscraping-using-beautifulsoup/README.md

 # pavan
-Webscraping using Beautiful soup and mysql click the below link for more details https://pavan4424.blogspot.com/
+Webscraping using Beautiful soup and mysql click the link for more details

+https://pavan4424.blogspot.com/